JustTanwa/netsuite-web-services-exam/README.md

 This repository contains study materials and notes to prepare for the NetSuite Web Services Developer certification exam.
 The exam validates your knowledge of NetSuite's web services capabilities, SuiteScript development, and integration patterns.

+## How use this Repository

+The best way to learn is hands-on experience, so you can visit the folder to look at the summary notes and some code examples that you can copy and paste to run them in Postman or any other tools you want to use.

+Use the notes as a starting point or revision notes, this is not a complete comprehensive guide.

 ## Exam Details

 - **Exam Name**: NetSuite Web Services Developer